jnozzi/cocoadev.com/markdown/SCTSearchManager.md

-General/SCTSearchManager is a class in Apple's Shortcut.framework.
+SCTSearchManager is a class in Apple's Shortcut.framework.
 It's used to control the Help menu introduced in Mac OS 10.5.

-For more info see General/ProgramaticallyShowMenuInMenuBar. --General/SaileshAgrawal
+For more info see ProgramaticallyShowMenuInMenuBar. --SaileshAgrawal

 ----